-Fritz resigns from DA following probe into sexual assault allegations
+Fritz resigns from DA following probe into sexual allegations

 “The DA takes the matter of sexual impropriety, sexual abuse, and sexual assault very seriously and will not hesitate to take swift and severe action when these matters arise.” she added.

-Eighteen victims were examined but it has not been confirmed whether or not they will press criminal charges against Fritz.
+Eighteen victims were examined but it has not been confirmed whether or not they will press for criminal charges against Fritz.

 Also read: I’m angry and disappointed, says Winde as he fires Fritz